-You must record the allegation and tell the DSL immediately, but do not investigate it
+You must record the allegation and tell the DSL/DDSL immediately, but do not investigate it.

-The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence
+The DSL/DDSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence.

-The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child (ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed
+The DSL/DDSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child (ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.

-The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate
+The DSL/DDSL will contact the children and adolescent mental health services (CAMHS), if appropriate

-We will minimise the risk of peer-on-peer abuse by:
+We will minimise the risk of sexual harassment by:

-Challenging any form of derogatory or sexualised language or behaviour, including requesting or sending sexual images

-Being vigilant to issues that particularly affect different genders - for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys

-Ensuring our curriculum helps to educate pupils about appropriate behaviour and consent

-Ensuring pupils know they can talk to staff confidentially by raising the awareness of the Safeguarding Team, and procedures followed in the case of a disclosure.
-Pupils also are made aware of the Confide system, an online tool that allows them to report concerns, these are available on all computers.

-Ensuring staff are trained to understand that a pupil harming a peer could be a sign that the child is being abused themselves, and that this would fall under the scope of this policy.
+- Challenging any form of derogatory or sexualised language or behaviour, including requesting or sending sexual images. - Being vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys. - > Ensuring our curriculum helps to educate pupils about appropriate behaviour and consent. - Ensuring pupils know they can talk to staff confidentially by raising the awareness of the Safeguarding Team, and procedures followed in the case of a disclosure.
+Pupils also are made aware of the reporting platforms if they are concerned about themselves or a peer. - Ensuring staff are trained to understand that a pupil harming a peer could be a sign that the child is being abused themselves, and that this would fall under the scope of this policy. - Using CCTV and Duty Points strategically to ensure that 'high risk' areas and 'hot spots' are effectively covered.

-Additional information can be found within DFE Guidance,
+Additional information can be found within DFE Guidance, Sexual_violence_and_sexual_harassment_between_children_in_schools_and_colleges.pdf